 The area bounded by Headstone Gardens, Parkside Way, Station Road – North Harrow, Pinner Road and Harrow View is a residential area with narrow roads.
 The surrounding roads are main roads and bus routes.
-This area suffers from rat-running, with roads such as Pinner View experience inappropriately high traffic volumes and speeds, that make them dangerous and unpleasant for walking and cycling.
+Minor roads in the area such as Pinner View experience inappropriately high traffic volumes and speeds, that make them dangerous and unpleasant for walking and cycling.

 Update 12 Oct 2020: Harrow council has commenced this trial.
 We support this scheme as it will prevent the area being used by through traffic and make the streets quieter and safer.
 The council has listened to residents and amended the original design to provide more convenient access routes for residents in the centre of the zone.

 Background to the campaign

 Residents organised a petition in December 2018 to January 2019 which gathered over 400 signatures, and presented it to ward councillors (more info).
 Harrow council appointed Sustrans to carry out traffic surveys and undertake stakeholder consultation in early 2020, with the intention of developing a low traffic neighbourhood scheme.
 A residents consultation and workshop was held, but the consulation process was then halted because of COVID-19.